photo-cli/photo-cli/README.md

 #### Step By Step `photo-cli info` Process

-1. As [all folders](#all-folders---a---all-folders-) is selected.
-We are gathering all photo paths in the source folder within subfolders.
+1. As [all folders](#all-folders---a---all-folders-) is selected, all photo paths in the source folder and subfolders are gathered.
-2. Extract EXIF data of each photograph's taken date and coordinate.
+2. EXIF data is extracted for each photograph's taken date and coordinate.
-3. As [third-party reverse geocode](#address-building--reverse-geocoding) is selected, we are building address with `OpenStreetMap` by using [given administrative levels](#4-building-your-own-address-with-selected-properties) as `city town suburb` for each photograph.
+3. As a [third-party reverse geocode](#address-building--reverse-geocoding) is selected, the address is built using `OpenStreetMap` with [given administrative levels](#4-building-your-own-address-with-selected-properties) such as `city town suburb` for each photograph.
-4. As [no photograph taken date action](#no-photograph-taken-date-action-for-info-command----t---no-taken-date-) is selected as `Continue` and [no coordinate action](#no-coordinate-action-for-info-command----c---no-coordinate-) is selected as `Continue`, they are listing in report with empty data.
+4. As [no photograph taken date action](#no-photograph-taken-date-action-for-info-command----t---no-taken-date-) and [no coordinate action](#no-coordinate-action-for-info-command----c---no-coordinate-) are both selected as `Continue`, affected photos are listed in the report with empty data.

 ### 5. Navigate Your Photo Locations on Google Maps & Earth